 The ARTA Board has identified historical restoration, scout projects and promotion of the trail as projects they want to continue.
-Memorial benches/tables program will continue as will the website.
+Memorial benches/tables program will continue as will the website and facebook page.
 Current Volunteer Grants – bollards and gates, and the picnic area at Phillipston – will continue until completion.

 Will there be a new website and facebook page?

 Current ARTA website will be retooled as Armstrong Trails and a new Armstrong Trails face book page will be created.

 How will ARTA’s current assets be distributed upon the dissolution of ARTA?